rakshith-411/inslab/README.md

 2. **Monoalphabetic Cipher** - A substitution cipher where each letter in the plaintext is replaced with a corresponding letter from a fixed shuffled alphabet.
 3. **Playfair Cipher** - A digraph substitution cipher that encrypts pairs of letters using a 5x5 matrix.
 4. **Hill Cipher** - A polygraphic substitution cipher based on matrix multiplication.
+5. **Vigenère Cipher** - A polyalphabetic substitution cipher that uses a keyword to determine the shift for each letter in the plaintext.
+6. **Feistel Cipher** - A symmetric structure used in many block ciphers , where data is split into halves and repeatedly transformed through a series of rounds.

 ## Prerequisites